jackfoxy/urQL/docs/12-permissions.md

 Revoke permission on the named database.

 **`[<database>.]<namespace>`**
-Revoke permissin on named namespace.
+Revoke permission on named namespace.

 **`[<db-qualifer>]<table-object>`**
 Revoke permission is on named object, whether it is a `<table>` or `<view>`.